 You could also join a Facebook group to connect with others in your UK region.

-Our Parent Pathways course (part of the Living Well with Sight Loss series) is going to launch this spring and will be opening for bookings soon.
+Our Parent Pathways course is now available for bookings.
 Join a small group of other parents for a series of online sessions where you can get information, advice and peer support.
 This course is for parents whose child has recently been diagnosed with VI.
 The content will include early support and intervention, home life and helping your child to grow and learn, benefits and support services, education provision and accessing specialist support.
-If you want to know more please contact [email protected].
+Find out more and book here.